What does a Data Engineer do every day? How is it different from Software Engineering?

 Add columns to an existing table

-The most basic type of ticket we can receive is a request for adding some columns in a table that already exists.
+The most basic type of request is adding some columns in a table that already exists.
 Depending on the person who wrote the ticket and the kind of source, this can include little to a lot of research to retrieve the fields names in the source.

-We write our models with SQL and dbt (a SQL helper that allows the use of macros to reuse some kind of functions for example).
-This can also be written in a programming language as a software.
+We wrote our models with SQL and dbt (a SQL helper with functionalities like macros to reuse some functions for example).
+The models and data transformation can also be written in a programming language.
 Some popular languages in Data Engineering are Scala, Java/Kotlin and Python.

 Monitor data pipelines

-Sometimes the scheduled data extractions fail.
-Most of the time, it’s just a source that was unreachable at the time, for a reason out of our control, and we just have to rerun the pipeline.
+Sometimes the scheduled data extractions failed.
+Most of the time, it was because the source was unreachable at the time of the extraction, for a reason out of our control, and we reran the pipeline manually.

-Other times, it happens the day after the release, and it usually means that something that was released had breaking changes.
-In that case we have to find the changes that created problems, take corrective actions or rollback the changes to allow time for investigation.
+Other times, it happened the day after the release, and it usually meant that we released breaking changes.
+In that case we had to find the changes that created problems, take corrective actions, or rollback the changes to allow time for investigation.

 Another case is a data source that is still unreachable, even after a retry.
 In that case, we have to contact the owner of that source to let them know we’re unable to reach it.